tassosho/mimic2/README.md

    Hyperparameters should generally be set to the same values at both training and eval time. **I highly recommend setting the params in the hparams.py file to guarantee consistency during preprocessing, training, evaluating, and running the demo server.
 The --hparams flag will be deprecated soon**

+   During training, the script will save the models progress every 1000 steps.
+You can monitor the progress using tensorboard and also listening to the output of the model.
+You can find the wav file and alignment chart in a format of step-*.
+See below for an example of what an alignment should look like.

 5. **Monitor with Tensorboard** (optional)
    ```